 Buildings with excess heat can reject heat to the Heat Sharing Network.
 This heat exchange with cold water is much more efficient than rejecting heat to hot air.
 It also raises the temperature of the Heat Sharing Network for the benefit of those whose heat pumps need to extract heat.

-Heat Sharing based on a Cold Water Heat Network can ...
+Heat Sharing based on an Ambient Temperature Heat Network can ...

 - provide a reliable and low-cost green energy source for space heating and cooling

 - save over 70% on carbon emissions on heating compared to emissions from gas boilers